 Nahanni Reforestation Book

-I was born in camp, in a teepee on a sandbar 11 miles up the Kingcome River in a remote part of BC. accessible only by float plane and boat.
+I was born in a treeplanting camp, 11 miles up the Kingcome River in a remote part of BC. accessible only by float plane and boat.
 I was born in a tepee, my parents were 19 and 20 years old at the time.
 They were working with a small crew of hippies reforesting clearcut areas around BC left by the logging industry.
-Dad delivered me and my mother, Jenny, was back planting few days later, working while I slept in an empty tree box that she moved up and down the hill beside her.
+Dad delivered me and mom was back working on the hill a few days later while I slept in an empty tree box next to her on the hill.

 8x12 , 127 pages, hardcover.